- This event has passed.

 An Easy Way To Group DNA Matches To Identify Your Ancestors’ Families

-In her May presentation Dana will discuss how to apply the Leeds Method of DNA clustering to your own DNA results.
+Dana will discuss how to apply the Leeds Method of DNA clustering to your own DNA results.
 As effective as it is, the method does not require advanced computer skills nor an advanced knowledge of genetic genealogy.
-So everyone can use it and benefit, no matter their skill level.
+Everyone can use it and benefit, no matter their skill level.
 Since a previous knowledge of a test taker’s full family is not required, the Leeds Method can be highly useful in identifying links to unknown surnames; perhaps allowing you to break through that brick wall that has stymied you for years.

 In early in 2018, Dana sought a way to sort an adoptee’s DNA matches into maternal and paternal groupings and to identify likely surnames for each.
 From this need to resolve family clusters, Dana developed her Leed’s Method of Color Clustering.
-As a result she found that she could easily visualize and sort her adoptee’s DNA matches, clearly exposing the maternal and paternal roots.
+She found that she could easily visualize and sort her adoptee’s DNA matches, clearly exposing the maternal and paternal roots.

 The Leeds Method that Dana developed is a way for experienced genealogists to see DNA matches from a new perspective.
-And for newbies the method can be a easy and rewarding first step in assessing your own DNA matches.
+For newbies the method can be a easy and rewarding first step in assessing your own DNA matches.

 Please bring a friend.
 Visitors are always welcome.

 Dana, a 1993 graduate of the University of Central Oklahoma, lives in the Houston area and is a frequent speaker at area genealogical societies as well as at national events.
-And, as busy as she is, she manages to write a great blog DanaLeeds.com which is chocked full of tips by Dana and guest authors on how best to analyze your DNA findings and merge that information with the resources available on major on-line databases.
+As busy as she is, she manages to write a great blog DanaLeeds.com which is chock-full of tips by Dana and guest authors on how best to analyze your DNA findings and merge that information with the resources available on major on-line databases.